Communities

 First, let me formulate what I implied from your answer: the both notations are mathematically correc...

-Ivan Nepomnyashchikh‭ wrote about 1 year ago
+Ivan Nepomnyashchikh‭ wrote over 1 year ago

 First, let me formulate what I implied from your answer: the both notations are mathematically correct.
 Second, my comment to your thoughts on the second part of my question is I think you does not give enough attention to the assessment of how readability changes when I use i=N instead of N. One could argue that change in readability is negligible.
 If you arrived at this negligibility argument, then your discussion could arrive at less speculative conclusions.
 With regards to the sentimental part of your answer, like I mentioned before, nobody has any right to interfere with my post unless there is a substantial reason.
 It is rude to alter one's post; special cautiousness must be taken if such action is deemed necessary.

-trichoplax‭ wrote about 1 year ago
+trichoplax‭ wrote over 1 year ago

 First, let me formulate what I implied from your answer: the both notations are mathematically correct.